Inu-chan/Inu-chan/README.md

 - 👋 Hi, I’m @Inu-chan.
 You can also call me Felix or 水狗酱.
 - 👀 I’m interested in **Back-end & Front-end dev.**
+- 🎓 I'm pursuing my master's degree in the **University of Southern California.**
 - 🌱 I’m currently learning **Machine Learning (using Python language), Web Front-end dev., algorithms.**
-- ✨ Nowadays I'm busying with my graduation project.
+- ✨ Nowadays I'm enjoying my new life.
 - 💞️ I’m looking to collaborate on... temporarily nothing.

 <!---